Wedge-tailed eagle: Dietary biology

 The wedge-tailed eagle is one of the world's most powerful avian predators.
-Due to its formidable and dominating nature, it is sometimes nicknamed “King of Birds”, along with golden eagles.
+Due to its formidable and dominating nature, it is sometimes nicknamed "King of Birds", along with golden eagles.
 Prey is usually grabbed via a pounce or snatch during a gliding flight or a tail-chase from low quartering or transect flights.
 Prey is not infrequently spotted from a soaring flight and they may undertake a long, slanting stoop towards it.
-They may be able to spot prey from farther than a kilometer given their keen vision.
+They may be able to spot prey from farther than a kilometre given their keen vision.
 Its typical hunting style is not all-together dissimilar from that of golden or Verreaux's eagles.
 Occasionally, a wedge-tailed eagle still hunts from a perch.
 Unsuccessful hunts typically exceed in number successful ones.

 Hunting habitat can be highly variably and can manage to capture prey in both open country and quite thick woodland or forest, though typically require an open understory in the latter.
 Almost all its prey is taken on the ground but to a lesser extent it may be taken from the tree canopy.
-They've been known to take birds such as currawongs and cockatoos by coming around them by surprise around a tree or by darting out in flight at close range for a brief tail-chase.
+They have been known to take birds such as currawongs and cockatoos by coming around them by surprise around a tree or by darting out in flight at close range for a brief tail-chase.
 Sometimes, an eagle may pull brushtail possums and other mammals from tree cavities, as well as young birds from a nest.
 They've been known to follow wildfires to search for fleeing animals or alternately tractors and other farm equipment for the same purpose.
 Wedge-tailed eagles occasionally pirate food from other predators.
 An eagle of the species can carry prey of at least 5 kg.